SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 - **Fire** is the element of destruction.
 Fire abilities harm enemies and objects.
 - **Green** is the element of creation and growth.
 Green abilities make and manipulate plants, fungi, and other forms of life to hamper foes and nourish your allies.
 - **Rot** is the element of death.
 Rot abilities decay and debuff enemies.
 - **Void** is the element of the unknown.
-Void abilities warp space and reality, allowing you to teleport, create illusions, and make things incorporeal.
+Void abilities warp space and reality, allowing you to [[Teleport|teleport]], create illusions, and make things incorporeal.
 - **Water** is the element of change.
 Water abilities enhance what your allies can do, and alter the abilities of your enemies for the worse.

 Heroic abilities that include your specialization’s keyword have their initial essence cost reduced by 1 (to a minimum of 1).
 This reduced cost doesn’t apply to abilities you gain because of your specialization, such as Manipulate Earth or Void Sight.